ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 This document defines syntax and semantics for the following fields:

-- `RateLimit-Limit`: containing the requests quota in the time window;
+- RateLimit-Limit: containing the requests quota in the time window;
-- `RateLimit-Remaining`: containing the remaining requests quota in the current window;
+- RateLimit-Remaining: containing the remaining requests quota in the current window;
-- `RateLimit-Reset`: containing the time remaining in the current window, specified in seconds;
+- RateLimit-Reset: containing the time remaining in the current window, specified in seconds;
-- `RateLimit-Policy`: containing the quota policy information.
+- RateLimit-Policy: containing the quota policy information.

-The behavior of `RateLimit-Reset` is compatible with the `delay-seconds` notation of `Retry-After`.
+The behavior of the RateLimit-Reset field is compatible with the delay-seconds notation of Retry-After.

 The fields definition allows to describe complex policies, including the ones using multiple and variable time windows and dynamic quotas, or implementing concurrency limits.